dlebansais/Method.Contracts.Analyzers/README.md

 You can configure the generator with the following settings:

-+ `SuffixVerifier`: specifies which suffix a method should have to support contract attributes.
++ `VerifierSuffix`: specifies which suffix a method should have to support contract attributes.
 The default value is `Verified` (see `TryParseFooVerified` above in sample code).
 + `TabLength`: the number of whitespace for a tab in generated code.
 The default value is 4.
 + `ReturnIdentifier`: the name of the identifier that can be used in `Ensure` expressions to indicate the value returned by the method.
 The default is `Result`.
 + `DisabledWarnings`: a comma-separated list of warnings to disable in the generated code with `#pragma warning disable`.